Teesta Sisodia-Sullivan, Revised April 18, 2021

 Barca Academy is the first full-time residential US Soccer Development Academy that is affiliated with an internationally recognized professional club.

-To hear what he has to say about scouting and Barca, click here.
+To hear what he has to say about scouting a Barca, click here.